skvark/Textractor/README.md

 Some notes:
 - ensure that there's good lighting conditions when taking pictures
-- check that there's no shadows or complex textures in the background
+- check that there are no shadows or complex textures in the background
 - works best with black text and light colored backgrounds

 Environment and building